Roadblocks to Acknowledging Childhood Trauma

 I had family members who were completely abandoned by their parents.
 They suffered severe emotional and physical neglect, and their parents would leave them home alone as babies to go out and party, do drugs and drink alcohol.
 The siblings began to abuse each other.

 I listened to stories from both of my parents about their alcoholic fathers.
 Stories about how my mom’s sister would try to break into her room and kill her while high on acid.
 My mom once had to climb out the second story window wearing only her nightgown in the middle of a blizzard to escape.
 I listened to stories about how my maternal grandfather would beat my grandmother.
 She’d cry out for my mom’s help when my mom was just a child.
-I listened to stories about how multiple men tried to kidnap my mother as a teenager, but she beat the shit out of them and got away (side note: you go, mama).
+I listened to stories about how multiple men tried to kidnap my mother as a teenager, but she beat the crap out of them and got away (side note: you go, mama).
 Stories about how my grandmother criticized everything about my mom - her appearance, her weight, her ability to do anything at all.
 Stories about how my paternal grandmother would send my dad to work with my grandfather when he was 11 years old hoping it would stop my grandfather from drinking.
 But it didn’t.
 And my dad would have to drive his drunk father home as a child.

 I felt total and complete guilt.
 How could I be so ungrateful for my experience?
 I criticized myself as ungrateful, reminding myself it could have been so much worse.
 I shut down the idea that the toxic stress response had been activated for me.